jennie/community-manual/code-of-conduct/reporting-violations-of-the-coc.md

 ### Response

-**DO:**
-- …assess immediate threat to safety or wellbeing of participants
+If an issue is reported during an event:

+1. Assess the severity of the violation. **If anyone's physical safety is threatened, immediately remove the offender from the venue and contact law enforcement.**
+2. Provide the victim a private place to sit, and offer to fetch a friend to sit with them.
-- …allow the reporter a chance to decide if any further action is taken:
-    - **"This sounds like a breach of our Code of Conduct.
-If you're OK with it, I am going to meet with a small group of people and figure out what our response will be."** Pause, and see if they say they do not want this.
+3. Allow the victim a chance to decide if any further action is taken: "This sounds like a breach of our Code of Conduct. **If you're OK with it,** I am going to meet with a small group of people and figure out what our response will be."
+Pause, and see if they say they do not want this.
 Otherwise, go ahead.

-**DO NOT:**
+4. Let them know that the conflict resolution ("CR") committee will handle the matter according to DMG policies, and walk them through the steps.
+Let them know that the CR team will keep them in the loop about any actions taken.
+5. Make sure they know that their identity will not be disclosed to anyone – including the offender – except the CR team.

-- …ask for their advice on how to deal with the complaint
+**DO NOT** ask for their advice on how to deal with the complaint.
-- …offer them input into penalties
+**DO NOT** offer them input into penalties.
-- …share details of the people involved or incident without specific permission from the victim.
-This includes sharing with other staff
+**DO NOT** share details of the people involved or incident without specific permission from the victim.
+This includes sharing with other staff.
-- …involve law enforcement or security unless the victim explicitly requests that you do so – unless there is a threat to other people's physical safety
+**DO NOT** involve law enforcement or security unless the victim explicitly requests that you do so, or if there is a threat to other people's physical safety.

 ### Committee Meeting

-Members of the conflict resolution committee should meet as soon as possible after a report – ideally within one week – to discuss:
+Members of the CR committee should meet as soon as possible after a report – ideally within one week – to discuss:

 * What happened?
 * What are we doing about it?
 * Who is doing those things?
 * When are they doing them?

-Neither the complainant nor the alleged harasser should attend, even if they are a member of staff, the conflict resolution committee, or a director.
+Neither the complainant nor the alleged harasser should attend, even if they are a member of staff, the CR committee, or a director.

 Before or during the above meeting, let the alleged harasser know that there is a complaint about them.
 Give them the opportunity to  tell a member of the committee their side of the story, and if they do, have that person take it into the meeting.